Chao-Xi/jxperfbook/docs/2025/0intro.md

 And then after one year, I finished my project and made my decision to came back to Shanghai and working as DevOps engineer in Blackboard.
 The Blackboard is a company which provides online teaching and learning SAAS system for universities and companies.

-My projects mainly include migrating the old CI/CD tool jenkins servers and jobs from on-premsie servers lab to AWS cloud, include AWS infrastructure and jenkins servers build with AWS Cloudformation and ansible playbook an IAC tool.
+**My projects mainly include migrating the old CI/CD tool jenkins servers and jobs from on-premsie servers lab to AWS cloud**, include AWS infrastructure and jenkins servers build with AWS Cloudformation and ansible playbook an IAC tool.
 Move jenkins master from servers to Docker, design and **built new pipeline jobs to replace old multi-branch and free-style jobs**, convert all old and manually created jenkins jobs to groovy and script code.
 And I also created and moved part of jenkins servers and jobs from ec2 and dockers to kubernets cluster, try to achieve the dynamic spinning up and removing jenkins agents based on buildout requirement.
-And beside of this.
-My daily operation job like covered scheduled release jobs to update client site with Chef cookbook and Jenkins pipeline job.
+And beside of this. **My daily operation job like covered scheduled release jobs to update client site with Chef cookbook and Jenkins pipeline job.**

-After that I landed my new opportunity in SAP Jam and Workzone team and working as Senior DevOps engineer.
+**After that I landed my new opportunity in SAP Jam and Workzone team and working as Senior DevOps engineer. **

-Jam is more like company version content management system and social system.
-Compared to the job before, I have more opportunities to manage and operate on on-premises data centers, we have like more than 30 DCs globally.
+***Jam is more like company version content management system and social system.
+Compared to the job before, I have more opportunities to manage and operate on on-premises data centers, we have like more than 30 DCs globally.***

-Our application is build with ruby on rails in Docker, besides writing code and operate our DCs with Chef-solo.
-My most important project is build our Jam application with Kubernetes on AWS and Azure from scratch and convert part of monolithic services to micro service.
+Our application is build with ruby on rails in Docker, besides writing code and operate our DCs with Chef-solo. **My most important project is build our Jam application with Kubernetes on AWS and Azure from scratch and convert part of monolithic services to micro service.**

 The whole procedures like, containerize our infrastructure components like Elasticsearch, RabbitMQ and Haproxy etc. Set up Kubernetes Cluster on Azure via AKS and on AWS with EKS with Terraform Code.
 Build out Cloud Infrastructure like CDN, S3(Storage account), RDS MySQL, Aurora, or Azure DBs and VNet with Terraform code.